 Step 7: Lets add some new files to our repository.
 Once you add, you can see then as untracked files in git bash.
 For this, you need to enter ‘git status’ command.

-If you see in above screenshot, I added three files to my repository, and when I hit ‘git status’ command, we can see those three files in ‘red’ colour under the category of untracked files.
+As you see in the above screenshot, I added three files to my repository, and when I hit the ‘git status’ command, we can see those three files in the ‘red’ color under the category of untracked files.

-This means that even if you try to commit them to the repository, then will not be added to your commit.
+This means that even if you try to commit them to the repository, they will not be added to your commit.
 So, you need to add them to the tracked files.

 Step 8: Now add the untracked files to the tracked files using ‘git add .’.
 This period(.) at the last of the command means all untracked files to be taken care.

-You can see above that now, after adding the files to the tracked files, and if we hit ‘git status’ command, then those files are now in ‘green’ colour and are shown under the category ‘Changes to be committed’.
+You can see above that now, after adding the files to the tracked files, and if we hit the ‘git status’ command, then those files are now in ‘green’ color and are shown under the category ‘Changes to be committed.

 Step 9: Now the time has come to ‘Commit’ the changes to our repository.
 Commit states that we are done with the changes and now we want to finalize them in the repo.